DevonDrouin/ISO-27001-Certification/README.md

 - ISMS
 - A sample Statement of Applicability (SoA)
 - Risk treatment plan template
 ## Disclaimer: Screenshots were taken for only certain documentation.
-All the ISO documents were created for this write-up but not all was presented.
+All the ISO documents were created for this write-up but not all were presented within this repository.

 # ISMS
 <img width="350" alt="image" src="https://github.com/user-attachments/assets/2fc57698-7ddb-4d49-985a-8af04df773af" />